-- provision of and access to first aid equipment and facilities
+- first aid equipment and facilities are provided and accessible

-- that an adequate number of workers (or other persons) have been trained to administer first aid.
+- an adequate number of workers, or other persons, have been trained to administer first aid.

-First aid requirements may vary from one workplace to the next depending on:
+First aid requirements may vary between places of work depending on:

 - the nature of the work

 - the types of hazards present

 - the size, location, number and composition of people at the place of work.

 When deciding what first aid arrangements need to be provided at your place of work, you should consider all of these factors.
 You should also consider the number of trained first aiders who should be available to administer first aid.